silverwind/droppy/README.md

 ````bash
 node droppy
 ````
 By default, the server will listen on [https](https://localhost/).
 On first startup, you'll be prompted for a username and password for your first account.
-To list, add or remove accounts, see `node droppy help`.
+To list, add or remove accounts, either use the configuration dialog or see `node droppy help`.

 ##Configuration
 Configuration is done through `config.json`